sara-sabr/ITStrategy/wip-tec/en/EnableLearning.md

 ii. a course offered by a recognized academic institution;
 iii. a seminar, convention or study session in a specialized field directly related to the employee’s work.

-To asssit the department in promoting a modern environment which enables a culture of learning to flourish within Employment Services and Development Canada and the Government of Canada at large the following assumption (Option 1) should be explicitly validated or Option 2 should be added as an item under section a under 18.03 Attendance at conferences, conventions and courses
+To assist the department in promoting a modern environment which enables a culture of learning to flourish within Employment Services and Development Canada and the Government of Canada at large the following assumption (Option 1) should be explicitly validated or Option 2 should be added as an item under section a under 18.03 Attendance at conferences, conventions and courses

 #### Option 1